 JUNIOR SECTION

-The NPS/COOPER FAMILY M&M Junior Ridden National Championship
+The NPS/ M&M Junior Ridden National Championship

 Class 34 Open to registered Dartmoor, Exmoor, Shetland, Welsh Section A, Welsh Section B mares and geldings four years old and over.
 Riders must not have attained their 14th birthday before the 1st January in the current year.